jhaelMVP/amigo-secreto-completo/README.md

 ## Description

-The app lets you add, remove participants, and perform a random draw, ensuring no one gets themselves.
+The app lets you add participants, and perform a random draw, ensuring no one gets themselves.

 ##  Features

-- Add and remove participants.
+- Add participants.
 - Automatic secret friend draw.
 - Simple and user-friendly interface.